NREL/wind-hybrid-open-controller/_sources/interfaces.md

 Hercules `Emulator` upon its instantiation.
 Support transmitting yaw angles and power setpoints to wind turbines.

+### HerculesHybridADInterface
+For direct python communication with Hercules, when simulating a hybrid wind/solar/battery plant.
+Currently, intended for use with the `HybridSupervisoryControllerBaseline`, while full closed-loop supervisory controllers for hybrid power plants are built out.
+Supports sending power reference signals to each wind turbine in a wind farm, as well as a bulk power signal to the solar farm and a bulk power signal to the battery.

 ### ROSCO_ZMQInterface
 For sending and receiving communications from one or more ROSCO instances (which are likely connected to OpenFAST and FAST.Farm).
 Uses ZeroMQ to pass